BioinfoIPBLN/reanalyzerGSE/README.md

 	        -G | -GSM_filter # GSM ids (one or several, separated by comma and no space) within the GSE entry to restrict the analysis to.
 An alternative to requesting a stop with -S to reorganize the downloaded files manually
 	        -S | -stop # Manual stop so the automatically downloaded files can be manually modified ('yes' or 'no', by default) -pR | -pattern_to_remove # A pattern to remove some matching samples from QC figures and DGE analyses (by default 'none')
-	        -Dec | -differential_expr_comparisons # Whether to restrict the differential expression analyses to only some of the possible comparisons (a comma-separated list of indexes pointing to the comparisons to keep, which you could get from a preliminar previous run, or 'no', by default)
+	        -Dec | -differential_expr_comparisons # Whether to restrict the differential expression analyses to only some of the possible comparisons or reorder the 'treatment' and 'control' elements of the comparison ('no', by default, or a comma-separated list specifying separated by '\\' the elements in the comparison, which you could get from a preliminar previous run, e.g. 'A//B,C//D,D//A'...)

 	        #### Functional enrichment/networking analyses
 	        -cPm | -clusterProfiler_method # Method for adjusting p.value in clusterProfiler iterations (one of 'holm','hochberg','hommel','bonferroni','BH','BY,'none', or 'fdr', by default)